 Here I am mid-February, staring at a list of tasks.
-I had big plans as well to shoot five new recipes for the month ones that are inspired by love.
-Instead, I am here sulking quietly to myself as I only have this one.
+I had big plans as well as plans to shoot five new recipes for the month.
+Recipes that are inspired by love.
+Instead, I am sulking quietly to myself as I only have one.
 Not a bad one trust me but it is only one.
 I probably didn’t let you down as much as I have let myself down.
 Enough self-pity, I am still happy to share this Roasted Beet Gnocchi with Gorgonzola Mascarpone Sauce recipe with you, and just in time for you to make it for your Valentine.

 Last fall I fell back in love with making quick and easy gnocchi, and ever since it has become a fall back on the recipe as long as there is a stash of ricotta in the fridge.
 While I love potato-based gnocchi which takes more time, I like to fall back on an easy ricotta based recipe.
 I always have ricotta tucked away.

 This particular recipe came about as I had a stash of beets and gorgonzola in the fridge.
 We are big beet eaters in the winter when they are at their prime.
 I prefer to roast them not only for this recipe but just in general.
 Roasting enhances its earthy flavor.
 I find that boiling beets kills any flavor that they may have.
 Little known fact, Lenny did not like beets until I roasted some for him.
 Now he is a huge beet lover!

 The sauce for this gnocchi recipe evolved over the course of a couple of weeks of testing out the recipe.
 At first, I only used gorgonzola, then I had some leftover mascarpone and tossed it in.
 The sauce was even more rich and creamy; the perfect complement to the earthy beets.